the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-preparation.md

 - [ ] Send an email to the participants regarding their travel, accommodation, schedule, and meal
 - [ ] Book dinner for people for day-1
 - [ ] Book hotels rooms for people who requested accommodation
-  - [ ] Double check with each participant if their plan as given on their registration hasn't changed
+  - [ ] Double-check with each participant if their plan as given on their registration hasn't changed
 - [ ] Book travel for those who requested
-  - [ ] Double check with each participant if their plan as given on their registration hasn't changed
+  - [ ] Double-check with each participant if their plan as given on their registration hasn't changed
 - [ ] Book catering for lunch and coffee breaks
 - [ ] Mention that the event will offer a vegetarian meal as default - and ask participants to get in touch if another meal-type is required